amboka/Simple-Publisher-Subscriber/README.md

 ## Simple ROS 2 Humble Publisher Subscriber Application

-A simple ROS 2 Humble Publisher Subscriber application with custom massage: a C++ publisher node reads user input, stamps it with the current ROS time, and publishes it on a topic.
+A simple ROS 2 Humble Publisher Subscriber application with custom massage: a C++ publisher node reads user input from the terminal, stamps it with the current ROS time, and publishes it on a topic.
 A Python subscriber node receives each message, logs the text and timestamps, and computes the end‑to‑end delivery delay.
 In this example C++ and Python client libraries are in separate packages.

 ---